qut-dmrc/Crowd/README.md

 pip install -r requirements.txt
 ```
 - Edit the config file(.yml) for your query, different example yaml files are provided for different endpoints
+  * Get the API access token from the dashboard setting and paste it in token
+  * Set the history to True if you like to include the counts of emoji interactions over different timestep
+  * Set togbq to True if you like to push your data to Bigquery
+  * Store the credential file in the Crowd folder, and set the bq_credential to <your_credential_file>.json
+  * Set your search terms or links and the rest of configuaration accordingly to your query.
+- Build the CLI `pip install -e .`
+- Run the CLI tool to gather your data using the commands in Usage section.

+### Using Crowd Subsequently
+- Activate the environment `conda activate <your_env_name>`
+- [Optional] If you like to have separate tables for list data in BigQuery `git checkout tableflattening`
+- [Optional] Run it every time there is a new change to the code `pip install -e .`
+- Edit the yaml file for your query.
+- `crowd -c <your_config>.yml`

+### Install New Release of the Code
 ```
-Get the API access token from the dashboard setting and paste it in token Set the history to True if you like to include the counts of emoji interactions over different timestep Set togbq to True if you like to push your data to Bigquery Store the credential file in the Crowd folder, and set the bq_credential to <your_credential_file>.json Set your search terms or links
+git stash
+git pull
+git stash pop
 ```
-- Build the CLI
-`pip install -e .`
-- Run the CLI tool to gather your data using the commands below
+Follow the steps in # Using Crowd Subsequently # to use the tool.

 ## Usage